 Once home to more than a dozen Indian tribes, Wyoming today counts among its residents more than 11,000 Shoshone and Arapaho Indians who live on the Wind River Reservation.
 Located southeast of Jackson, the 2.2 million-acre reservation is the site of festive Indian powwows each summer.
 The Plains Indian Museum also holds an annual powwow in the Robbie Powwow Garden at the Buffalo Bill Historical Center in Cody.
 Wyoming is home to numerous sites held sacred by Native Americans, including Devils Tower (also known as Bears Lodge) and the intriguing Medicine Wheel National Historic Site.
 Located in Bighorn National Forest near Lovell, the ancient stone circle with interior “spokes” has been likened to Stonehenge, and is believed to have been constructed by Indian tribes for religious or astrological purposes between 1200 and 1700 AD.
 Today, the site is used by Native Americans for religious ceremonies, and is open to the public from June to September.

-Montana makes it easy for history buffs to experience a taste of what life in the untamed West was like hundreds and even thousands of years ago.
+In Montana it’s easy for history buffs to experience what life was like in the untamed West was like hundreds and even thousands of years ago.
 In particular, the state’s Native American heritage is well preserved.
-The ancestral lands of the Blackfeet Indians, Montana is home to seven Indian reservations and 11 tribes whose powwows and other tribal events are not to be missed.
-Visit the Museum of the Plains Indian in Browning – site of the annual North American Indian Days summer festival – or immerse yourself in the traditions of the Salish and Kootenai tribes on the nearby Flathead Indian Reservation.
-Witness what’s believed to be the largest modern-day encampment in the world. at the annual week-long Crow Fair and Rodeo, a celebration of the Apsáalooke Nation held each August in Crow Agency.
+The ancestral lands of the Blackfeet Indians, Montana is home to seven Indian reservations and 12 tribes whose powwows and other tribal events are not to be missed.
+Visit the Museum of the Plains Indian in Browning, celebrate traditions at the annual North American Indian Days, or immerse yourself in the traditions of the Salish and Kootenai tribes on the nearby Flathead Indian Reservation.
+Witness what’s believed to be the largest modern-day encampment in the world at the annual week-long Crow Fair and Rodeo, a celebration of the Apsáalooke Nation held each August in Crow Agency.
+The People’s Center on the Flathead Reservation is a unique cultural center featuring an exhibit gallery, educational programs, and a gift shop.